dfircheatsheet/DFIRSeries/Episode 2.md

 ### Non Volatile data  :

-​		 it's the type of data that doesn't requires power to maintain the stored information
+​		 it's the type of data that doesn't require power to maintain the stored information

 #### Example: